Not Declaring Capital Gains Tax: Will You Get Caught?

 • Business assets

-You don’t usually need to pay tax on gifts to your spouse, civil partner or a charity.
-There’s also an annual tax-free allowance of £6,000 for capital gains tax (CGT) in the UK.
+You don’t usually need to pay tax on gifts to your spouse, civil partner, or a charity.
+There’s also an annual tax-free allowance (the Annual Exempt Amount) which for the 2024/25 and 2025/26 tax years is £3,000.
+This is a significant reduction from £12,300 just two years ago, meaning more people than ever are now liable for CGT on relatively modest gains.

 How HMRC tracks capital gains

 HMRC has sophisticated systems to detect undeclared gains.
-They use:
+According to HMRC’s own published guidance, they use:

 They can spot discrepancies between your declared income and your lifestyle.
 If you suddenly buy an expensive car or go on luxury holidays without a clear source of income, it might trigger an investigation.